spectrocloud/librarium/docs/api-content/api-docs/3-postman-collection.md

 hiddenFromNav: false
 ---

-Palette provides a Postman collection for your convenience to help you interact with the Palette API.
+Spectro Cloud provides a Postman collection for your convenience to help you interact with the Palette API.

 ## Prerequisites